miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 A newly added "archive" object MAY contain "rehashes", which stores renewed hash values for external references ("refs").

-A newly added "archive" object also contains an archive timestamp "timestamp" used to protect all signatures, timestamps, validation information, and renewed hash information accumulated up to that point.
+A newly added "archive" object also contains an archive timestamp "timestamp" used to protect all signatures,

-### External Reference Hash Renewal (rehashes)
+### External Reference Hash Renewal (archive.rehashes) Embedding

 "rehashes" stores renewed hash values for external references ("refs").